EnderTurret/PatchedMod/README.md

 ]
 ```

+There is [a guide](#creating-patches-a-guide) on creating patches later in this document.

 ## Commands

 This mod comes with a bunch of informational commands that can be used to debug patches or see what all is going on.